markwragg/markwragg.github.io/drafts/AzCostTools.md

 - Retrieves any budgets you have configured and indicates where you've been within/over budget
 - Identifying the most expensive services, by type

 Per step #1 (Understand your costs - use the built-in tools), AzCostTools is not intended as a replacement for the existing cost management tools that are in the Azure Portal.
-I strongly advocate their use, and there's several default views that are can give you quick and valuable insight.
+I strongly advocate their use, and there's several default views that can give you quick and valuable insight.
 My personal favourite is the daily cost view, granulated by Resource Group so that I can drill into where the most expensive resources are.
 But if you're responsible for more than one tenant and/or multiple subscriptions, you may find AzCostTools works well to automate the reporting of those costs (both individually and in total).
 Another weakness of the built-in Cost Management interface is it only seems to be able to show you the data from the last 12 months.
 If you wanted to compare your costs for the last few months to those same months from a year prior (which might be a reasonable thing to do if your costs fluctuate seasonally), its not very helpful.
 However the `Get-AzConsumptionUsage` cmdlet does return data from more than 12 months ago, and so AzCostTools can do this comparison for you.

+### Getting started

 That's probably enough sales talk (it's free btw..), here's how to use it: